 Birth registration was the basis for the protection of the child.
 Newborns had to be registered within one week of birth.
 Abandoned children or children in welfare institutions were registered by the relevant institution.
 For children who had been adopted, public security bodies had to register the child concerned in line with relevant provisions.
 Children born out of wedlock or exceeding family planning policies were also registered.
 The implementation of the relevant regulations was quite good.
 In some places, especially in rural areas, the implementation was compounded by weak awareness of the law.
 The laws and regulations would be more widely publicised in order to ensure that all newborns were registered.
 The Ministry of Health and the Ministry of Public Security were gradually implementing a system of medical certification in order to monitor birth registration and to avoid the non-registration of girls.
 The registration of left-behind or abandoned children was based on the principle of registration at the place of residence.

-The establishment of a comprehensive action plan on child rights and a children rights commission was envisaged to oversee the implementation of the Convention.
+The establishment of a comprehensive action plan on child rights and a children rights commission in Hong Kong was envisaged to oversee the implementation of the Convention, a delegate representing the Hong Kong Special Administrative region said.
 A Children’s Rights Forum was established in 2005 to strengthen interactions between the authorities, children and civil society organizations.
 The Forum encouraged the participation of people from different sectors.
 In 2007, the Family Council was established to study and address family-related problems.